Mount Carmel College of Nursing

 ROI Score: 87/100 · Strong Value

-Mount Carmel College of Nursing scores 87 (Strong Value) -- a remarkably high score for a small, single-purpose institution.
+Mount Carmel College of Nursing scores 87 (Strong Value) - a remarkably high score for a small, single-purpose institution.
 The score is built on two pillars: a 4.5-year payback period and a 96.2% earnings premium (raw 0.962).
-Median 6-year earnings of $54,900 against a net price of $10,420 produces the fastest payback period in this batch.
-The 53.9% completion rate is the primary concern -- just over half of students who enroll finish, which is below average for nursing schools.
+Median 6-year earnings of $54,900 against a net price of $10,420 produces the fastest payback period in our dataset.
+The 53.9% completion rate is the primary concern - just over half of students who enroll finish, which is below average for nursing schools.
 The institution is specialized exclusively in nursing, located in Columbus, Ohio, and affiliated with a major health system (Mount Carmel Health System).
-The Registered Nursing program -- the only program tracked in Scorecard data -- shows 254 graduates, $69,969 year-one, $77,510 year-four, ROI grade B with debt-to-earnings 0.386 and median debt $27,000.
+The Registered Nursing program - the only program tracked in Scorecard data - shows 254 graduates, $69,969 year-one, $77,510 year-four, ROI grade B with debt-to-earnings 0.386 and median debt $27,000.
 The earnings premium subscore of 98 out of 100 reflects how dramatically nursing graduates outperform the national earnings baseline.
 Median 10-year earnings of $75,103 indicate continued wage growth for completers.

 Mount Carmel College of Nursing scores in the top 25% of all schools we track, with strong earnings outcomes relative to cost.